 Many questions arise that even conventional science could not explain: How were they transported these enormous blocks of stone from a quarry located 4 kilometers away, perched on mountain slope to the very top where the sun temple is located?
 How they were planted and put in place?.

-Spectacular rock cut made with a totally unknown and very sophisticated technique as we can see in the photo taken by the team Bohic Ruz Explorer.
+Spectacular rock cut made with a totally unknown and very sophisticated technique as we can see in the photo.
 How they were cut and polished with such a level of perfection?.
 This is not achieved with tools of stone or bronze, as these materials do not make a dent in andesite and pink granite that Ollantaytambo was built.
-How did you managed to gather each other with such improbable perfection, you can not insert a sheet of paper in the joints? and they did it without any mortar or cement or some kind of sealant.
-Anselm Pi Rambla
+How did you managed to gather each other with such improbable perfection, you can not insert a sheet of paper in the joints? and they did it without any mortar or cement or some kind of sealant. --Anselm Pi Rambla